ai-memory-project-2026/mcp-memory-stack/README.md

 ### 2. Installation
 SSH into the VPS and run the following command, which will load and execute the install script from here.
-(Never run scripts from the internet without checking, though.
+(Never run scripts from the internet without checking them first, though.
 Let your AI check on it.)

 ```bash
 wget https://github.com/ai-memory-project-2026/mcp-memory-stack/raw/refs/heads/main/install.sh | bash